CumulusNetworks/docs/content/cumulus-linux/Layer-3/Equal-Cost-Multipath-Load-Sharing---Hardware-ECMP.md

 {{% imgOld 0 %}}

-To prevent out of order packets, ECMP hashing is done on a per-flow basis, which means that all packets with the same source and destination IP addresses and the same source and destination ports always hash to the same next hop.
+To prevent out of order packets, ECMP hashing is done on a per-flow basis, which means that; all packets with the same source and destination IP addresses and the same source and destination ports always hash to the same next hop.
 ECMP hashing does not keep a record of flow states.

 ECMP hashing does not keep a record of packets that have hashed to each next hop and does not guarantee that traffic sent to each next hop is